-The Trussell Trust, which supports a network of 1,200 foodbanks, estimates that it sees a 45% increase in demand for emergency parcels in the two weeks before Christmas each year.
+The Trussell Trust, which supports a network of 1,200 foodbanks, is currently seeing unprecented demand for its services.

-The festive period is also a busy period for many other organisations, including women’s shelters, baby banks, homeless shelters and even animal shelters.
+This winter will also be exceptionally busy for many other organisations, including women’s shelters, baby banks, homeless shelters and even animal shelters.

 The cause you choose to support is up to you and your family.

 If you are looking for a local good cause to support the Trussell Trust’s website allows you to search by postcode to find your nearest foodbank, along with their opening hours and contact details.

 Before you start, make sure you get in touch with your chosen charity to check that they are happy to accept your donations.